Welcome to your adult sibling support group!

 - I’ll give new members a warm welcome

-- As facilitator: I don’t expect to have all the answers and I’ll signpost siblings on to further support if they need it
+- I don’t expect to have all the answers and I’ll signpost siblings on to further support if they need it

 - I understand that the group wouldn’t exist without funding.
 I’ll give my feedback to Sibs so that they know what works, what doesn’t, how to improve and so that they can apply for future funding to keep the group running